vass-engineering/Demo-backupOpenShift46-velero/Readme.md

 wordpressbck-20210129102324   wordpressbck   PartiallyFailed   <nil>     <nil>       1        1          2021-01-29 10:23:46 +0100 CET   <none>
 ```

-* Check the pods and objets from your project.
+* Check the pods and objects from your project.

 ```